jhight/jhight/README.md

 ## 👋 Hello!
-I'm a Senior Android engineer at [Slack](https://www.slack.com/), but I also enjoy fun projects in Golang or Python.
+I'm a Senior Android engineer at [Slack](https://www.slack.com/), but I spend most of my free time building fun things in Golang or Python and tinkering with hardware.
+- 💼 I help build Huddles, an audio/video communication tool used by millions
+- 🔭 I'm currently building a chainable HTTP sequence framework in Golang
+- 💬 Ask me about the joys of latency and realtime communication

 <!--
 **jhight/jhight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.